AstunTechnology/ssdidocs/docs/UserDoc_Chap1_Intro.rst

 The `EU Inspire Directive <https://inspire.ec.europa.eu/about-inspire>`__ aims to create a spatial data infrastructure for the European Union to enable the sharing of and access to environmental spatial information across Europe and assist in policy-making across boundaries.
 This EU
 SDI will be based on the infrastructures established and operated by the individual member states.
-The Directive came into force on 15 May 2007 with full implementation expected by 2021 (note the Directive was `transposed into Scottish law in 2009 <http://www.legislation.gov.uk/ssi/2009/440/contents/made>`__).
+The Directive came into force on 15 May 2007 with full implementation expected by 2021.
+This directive has since been `transposed into Scottish law <http://www.legislation.gov.uk/ssi/2009/440/contents/made>`__) in 2009.

 Scotland, in partnership with other administrations of the UK, works to fulfill its INSPIRE obligations by developing its own spatial data infrastructure compliant to the standards specified by the Directive.
 The Scottish SDI aims to apply the principles of INSPIRE, not just to